 Cuisinart Deluxe Grind

-Read full review: Cuisinart Deluxe Grind
+Read review: Cuisinart Deluxe Grind

 Analysis and Test Results

 With coffee being one of the most highly consumed beverages in the world, choosing a coffee grinder is perhaps a more frequently required decision than buying a car.
-However there's one big difference: you can't test drive a coffee grinder.
+However, there's one big difference: you can't test drive a coffee grinder.
 You can read about what kind of features and buttons and LED display it might have, which is helpful, but you can't quite take it for a spin until you've already made your buying decision and taken it home.
-And this might not be a big deal if all grinders were roughly the same, but there are different styles of grinders and prices that range from $20 to $200.
+And this might not be a big deal if all models were roughly the same, but there are different styles and prices that range from $20 to $200.
 Of course, they all grind coffee, but so many options and prices can leave you wondering if the more expensive models will really feel like a better investment for your morning cup or if you're better off with an option that just matches the colors in your kitchen.

-We dialed in each grinder to find its "sweet spot," brewing over 200 cups of coffee until we felt we had achieved the best possible brew with each machine.
-We did this making drip style as well as French press coffee to get a bigger picture of how each grinder performed.
-We tasted each sample in a giant all-at-once lineup and taste tested further in extensive side-by-side grinder face-offs.
+So we selected 15 of the most popular and reputable models on the market, paid retail price, and test drove them for you.
+The nature of our tests revolved around the simple question, "Which model is going to help me make better coffee?"
+So we actually made coffee, lots and lots of coffee, trying to discover which model is going to make perfect coffee and do so most effectively.We dialed in each grinder to find its "sweet spot," brewing over 200 cups of coffee until we felt we had achieved an optimal brew with each machine.
+We did this making drip style as well as French press coffee to get a bigger picture of how each model performed.
+We tasted each sample in a giant all-at-once lineup and taste tested further in extensive side-by-side face-offs.
 Each coffee was sampled hot as well as cool and darn good notes were taken all throughout the process.

 Quality of Taste

 In a perfect world, a coffee grinder would give you the ability to brew what I like to call the "full flavored cup" of coffee.
 This means that you can experience the full potential of the coffee's flavor, that it tastes as good as it smells.
 In a full flavored cup there are layers of delicious flavor, some deep, some lively, sweet, juicy, chocolaty or whatever—all these layers are maximized and combined together in a beautiful balance to create a chorus of flavor that saturates your whole palate.
-The full flavored cup is full, rich, exciting, and void of any undesirable taste.
+The full-flavored cup is full, rich, exciting, and void of any undesirable taste.

 Ease of Use

 Ease of use is all about the question, "How helpful is this machine in getting me caffeinated (or decaffeinated if you're into that kind of thing)?"
-Wouldn't you love it if you pulled your brand new grinder out of the box and there was just one button on it that did exactly what you needed?
+Wouldn't you love it if you pulled your brand new model out of the box and there was just one button on it that did exactly what you needed?
 Or let's say you give this thing as a gift to a friend or family member who doesn't want to read a manual, take lessons, or feel like they're operating a spaceship just to make a good coffee.
-A good grinder should help you make good coffee by being simple and intuitive to use.
+A good model should help you make good coffee by being simple and intuitive to use.

-The Cuisinart Deluxe Grind was a very close second to the OXO.
-In comparison, the Deluxe Grind scored a 9, only lacking the precision of the OXO's built-in scale.
+The Cuisinart Deluxe was a very close second to the OXO.
+In comparison, the Deluxe scored a 9, only lacking the precision of the OXO's built-in scale.
 Other models followed with 7 or 8 points, usually having some kind of dial that operated a timer to dose out coffee grounds.
-A few exceptions were the KitchenAid Burr and the Breville Smart Grinder Pro.
-The KitchenAid scored a 4 because the grind settings were difficult to operate; after adjusting from one grind setting to another (e.g.: from very coarse to very fine) the machine would dispense a mixture of both grind settings.
-The machine would either have to grind through a LOT of coffee to fully adjust to the next grind setting or be cleaned out after any adjustment.
-It's not uncommon for some previously ground coffee to remain among a coffee grinder's burrs, but for this machine, adjusting the grind size was problematic.
+A few exceptions were the KitchenAid Burr and the Breville Smart Pro.
+The KitchenAid scored a 4 because the settings were difficult to operate; after adjusting from one setting to another (e.g.: from very coarse to very fine) the machine would dispense a mixture of both grind settings.
+The machine would either have to grind through a LOT of coffee to fully adjust to the next setting or be cleaned out after any adjustment.
+It's not uncommon for some previously ground coffee to remain among a coffee grinder's burrs, but for this machine, adjusting the size was problematic.

-While we were grinding away and brewing up our 200-plus coffees, we noticed certain grinders that stood out.
+While we were grinding away and brewing up our 200-plus coffees, we noticed certain models that stood out.
 We noticed the ones that we had to clean up after the most, that we avoided using because they made the biggest mess while we were trying to operate them or make what seemed like a simple transfer of ground coffee from the grind chamber to our brewer of choice.
-By far the most difficult to work with was the Cuisinart Supreme Grind (NOT to be confused with the Cuisinart Deluxe Grind).
-The Supreme spits coffee into the chamber from the side instead of from the top and because the grinder creates a substantial amount of dust the chamber gets caked and coated with coffee powder.
-When the chamber is opened, powder on the lid creates mess on the counter and static build-up in the chamber causes coffee to escape and magnetize to your hands and surrounding items.
+By far the most difficult to work with was the Cuisinart Supreme (NOT to be confused with the Cuisinart Deluxe).
+The Supreme spits coffee into the chamber from the side instead of from the top and because the unit creates a substantial amount of dust the chamber gets caked and coated with coffee powder.
+When the chamber is opened, powder on the lid creates a mess on the counter and static build-up in the chamber causes coffee to escape and magnetize to your hands and surrounding items.
 Once the coffee is removed the chamber remains dirty and should be rinsed.
-The Supreme Grind landed the lowest possible score of 1 for mess-free operation because we found ourselves painfully avoiding the hassle that this machine required.
+The Supreme landed the lowest possible score of 1 for a mess-free operation because we found ourselves painfully avoiding the hassle that this machine required.
 We got better at using it over time by inventing tricks to control its chaotic nature, but even then, the inconvenience of managing this machine's mess still clearly fell into the deal-breaker category.

-On the other hand, the Cuisinart Deluxe scored a 9 in the mess-free category, going virtually unnoticed while we were wiping up the little spills of the majority of grinders.
-The Breville and OXO tied with the Deluxe because they not only created very little mess but they also have a feature that allows you to remove a plate under the grind chamber to easily transfer any mess to the trash without having to move the machine or wipe up.
+On the other hand, the Cuisinart Deluxe scored a 9 in the mess-free category, going virtually unnoticed while we were wiping up the little spills of the majority of models.
+The Breville and OXO models tied with the Deluxe because they not only created very little mess but they also have a feature that allows you to remove a plate under the grind chamber to easily transfer any mess to the trash without having to move the machine or wipe up.

 In the big scheme of things, a coffee grinder's job is to grind coffee, not necessarily to be quiet.
 But a noisy appliance can be a real pain, especially an appliance that you're likely to use first thing in the morning.
 You may have a sleeping baby or spouse, a house guest, an exhausted roommate, or maybe you're really just not in the mood for the sound of a loud motor crushing coffee beans when the sun's barely up.

-To find the quietest grinder we started by busting out the decibel meter.
+To find the quietest model we started by busting out the decibel meter.
 While the decibel meter gave us quantifiable readings of volume levels, we only used this as a guide to our final scoring in this category.
 The decibel readings we took had some close calls and ties, yet it was obvious that some machines had a more agreeable frequency that was more like white noise, whereas others had high pitch whizzing motor noise that was much less appealing.
 Ultimately we asked ourselves the question, "If someone was sleeping in the next room and you had to press one of these buttons for 10 seconds, which one would it be?"

 — Jared Marquez